RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

 You can build compound indexes that index multiple fields in documents with text, numeric, and geospatial data types.
 With those indexes you can do language-aware fuzzy matching, fast auto-complete, exact phrase matching, numeric filtering, and geo-radius queries.

-As the documents change in your database change, the index automatically processes these changes to keep your searches updated.
+As the documents in your database change, the index automatically processes these changes to keep your searches updated.
-You can limit the index to only contain the index structure so that the results return the unique docID you defined.
+You can also limit the index to only contain the index structure so that the results return a unique docID.

-For full-text searches, developers can customize the fields queries and ranking of the search results.
+For full-text searches, developers can customize the field queries and ranking of the search results.
 When querying, developers can use multiple predicates that query both text, numeric, and geospatial fields in one query.
 Sorting can be done by a given field as well and can be limited with an offset for simplified support for results pages.